 - The Boston Red Sox acquired first baseman Eric Hosmer, minor league infielder Max Ferguson, minor league outfielder Corey Rosier, and cash considerations from the San Diego Padres, in exchange for minor league left-handed pitcher Jay Groome.

 |Draft:||Red Sox #1-2016 out of High School in Barnegat, NJ|

-Groome has a 90-97 mph 4-seam FASTBALL (that is a 60 grade and on the way to 70), an 88-93 mph 2-seam SINKER that he consistently places down and to his arm-side.
-He gets excellent spin/tight rotation on his devastating 77-79 mph CURVEBALL with plus bite and deep 1-to-7 break -- getting a 50 grade with 60 in the not-distant future.
-He has decent feel on his CHANGEUP, which he spots down in the strike zone and, when sequenced properly, can miss righthanded bats.
+Groome has a 92-96 mph 4-seam FASTBALL (that is a 55 grade), an 88-93 mph 2-seam SINKER that he consistently places down and to his arm-side.
+He gets excellent spin/tight rotation on his devastating 77-79 mph two-plane CURVEBALL with plus bite and deep 1-to-7 break -- getting a 50 grade.
+He has decent feel on his 50 grade CHANGEUP, which he spots down in the strike zone and, when sequenced properly, can miss righthanded bats.
 And he also has a CUTTER/SLIDER that has a 50 grade.
 Jay has 50 grade Control.

 Jason says he started throwing his tight curve when he was 14, taught the grip by a friend on his travel ball team.